cssconf/blog-content/2015/2015-09-14_meet-tim-holman/2015-09-14_meet-tim-holman.md

 We approached Tim to talk to him about CSS, having fun on the web, and more!

 <span class="strong-border">Hi Tim!
 Thanks for taking the time to answer some questions for us.
 Besides being busy speaking at conferences, what are you working on at the moment?</span>
 Ooh!
 I really love building small joke-ish products that poke a little fun at our industry!
 [Elevator.js](https://github.com/tholman/elevator.js) was a popular one this year, so was [Giflinks](https://github.com/tholman/giflinks) and [DomAnimator](https://github.com/tholman/dom-animator).
 Never a dull moment!
-These are great little filler projects between some of the larger, more serious work!
+These are great little filler projects between some of the larger, more serious work.

 <span class="strong-border">Do you have a favorite CSS property, and if so, what is it?</span>
 Nothing special here for me!
 Amazingly enough, the CSS property that I appreciate and love the most is border-radius.
-Remember the days when you had to put images on every corner of everything you wanted rounded...
+Remember the days when you had to put images on every corner, of everything you wanted rounded...
 That was the worst.

 <span class="strong-border">What CSS quirk has cost you the most nerves so far?</span>
 Haha, this is an easy one.
 Fixed position elements inside a transformed element.
 Urgh, the pain!
 The ticket's [been around since 2009](https://code.google.com/p/chromium/issues/detail?id=20574)… and is marked as "*won’t fix*".
 But really, I feel like everyone’s run into this at some stage.